Tiledesk/tiledesk-dashboard/README.md

 ```

 # Autologin
-To auto login (without using the Authorization header) pass the JWT token as a query parameter as in the following example
+To auto login pass the JWT token as a query parameter of your Dashboard url as in the following example:

 ```typescript